40843245/PHP/basics/array/array.md

 ![image](https://github.com/40843245/PHP/assets/75050655/6de9223a-fec1-43cb-981f-3db8794106d7)

+10. It is NOT recommend to use a key that is a bare string.
+Although they may be interpreted  (an unquoted string which does not correspond to any known symbol)  to quotate strings then E_NOTICE message throws, or they will NOT be interrepted, the rule of this is more compliicated.
+The other major reason is about the version.
+There are slightly difference between prior to PHP 8.0.0 and after that.

+For more details, see the 6th tip in the following section or PHP official docs.

 ## NOTICE in different version
 1. As of PHP 7.1.0, applying the empty index operator on a string throws a fatal error.
 Formerly, the string was silently converted to an array.